 (1) An officer or employee of the medical society whom the director or officer believes in good faith to be reliable and competent in the matters presented.

-(2) Legal counsel, public accountants or other persons as to matters the director or officer believes in good faith are within the person's professional or expert competence.
+(2) Legal counsel, certified public accountants licensed or certified under ch.
+442, or other persons as to matters the director or officer believes in good faith are within the person's professional or expert competence.